 Lockridge is an avid reader who enjoys learning about beautiful garden plants.
 Among other things, she has worked with a florist.

 Perennial plants typically live for three or more years, so you won’t have to plant something new in the area every year.
-Not only do perennials tend to live a long time, they also make good candidates for division, meaning your one plant can be segmented and replanted in another spot, or given to a friend.
+Not only do perennials tend to live a long time, but they also make good candidates for division, meaning your one plant can be segmented and replanted in another spot, or given to a friend.

 Maximize the bang-for-your-buck in the future by planting perennials in your garden for extreme impact.
 Consider adding one or more of the following four perennials to your garden.